-To achieve our goals, we will develop new materials (Area A), create and employ hybrid catalyst-support materials (Areas A and B), as well as study and model the materials and catalytic processes (Area B and C).
+To achieve our goals, we develop new materials (Area A), create and employ hybrid catalyst-support materials (Areas A and B), as well as study and model the materials and catalytic processes (Area B and C).
 Accordingly, our research program is structured in three areas.

 Area A – Materials

-Materials scientists will create tailor-made, highly defined mesoporous support materials and develop pore-selective anchoring procedures to make a broad range of catalyst support hybrids available.
+Materials scientists create tailor-made, highly defined mesoporous support materials and develop pore-selective anchoring procedures to make a broad range of catalyst support hybrids available.

 Area B – Catalysis

-Chemists from the field of catalysis will modify known organometallic catalysts for anchoring them within the pores of the solid supports and probe confinement effects of the catalyst-support hybrids.
+Chemists from the field of catalysis modify known organometallic catalysts for anchoring them within the pores of the solid supports and probe confinement effects of the catalyst-support hybrids.

 Area C – Analysis, Theory and Simulation